Koch snowflake: Variants of the Koch curve

 Squares can be used to generate similar fractal curves.
 Starting with a unit square and adding to each side at each iteration a square with dimension one third of the squares in the previous iteration, it can be shown that both the length of the perimeter and the total area are determined by geometric progressions.
 The progression for the area converges to $2$ while the progression for the perimeter diverges to infinity, so as in the case of the Koch snowflake, we have a finite area bounded by an infinite fractal curve.
 The resulting area fills a square with the same center as the original, but twice the area, and rotated by $\tfrac{\pi}{4}$ radians, the perimeter touching but never overlapping itself.

 The total area covered at the $n$th iteration is:

 while the total length of the perimeter is:

 which approaches infinity as $n$ increases.

+Functionalisation

+In addition to the curve, the paper by Helge von Koch that has established the Koch curve shows a variation of the curve as an example of a continuous everywhere yet nowhere differentiable function that was possible to represent geometrically at the time.
+From the base straight line, represented as AB, the graph can be drawn by recursively applying the following on each line segment: